horseshoe/horseshoe/README.md

 Inline partials can have named parameters ([template bindings](#template-bindings)).
 The first parameter can be specified as a literal `.` since the first parameter will always be pushed onto the context stack when the partial is included.

-<b>Closing tags for inline partials are always considered stand-alone tags for trailing whitespace purposes even if other content precedes them.</b> This allows inline partials to end without a trailing newline and not cause an output line in the current template.
+**Closing tags for inline partials are always considered stand-alone tags for trailing whitespace purposes even if other content precedes them.**
+This allows inline partials to end without a trailing newline and not cause an output line in the current template.

 Inline partials can be expanded using a [partial tag](#partials).
 An inline partial from an external template can be expanded by specifying the name of the external template followed by a `/` before the name of the inline partial.